mano-at-sdsc/published-documentation/TableInfo:-data_type.tsv.md

-This table does *not* need to be manually created (but it can be).
-Users can build the rest of their data package and then use the CFDE Helper script to automatically build this table from the completed tables.
+This table *must not* be manually created.
+Users should skip this (and all other controlled vocabulary term tables) when preparing the rest of their datapackage's TSV files for submission.
+Once the other tables are built, users should then use the [CFDE term-table builder script](https://osf.io/bq6k9/) to automatically build this table (and the other term tables) from the information stored in the other already-completed table files.

-The data_type.tsv table should have as many rows as you have unique EDAM IDs in the `data_type` column of [file.tsv](./TableInfo:-file.tsv)
+The data_type.tsv table will have as many rows as the number of unique EDAM terms appearing in the `data_type` column of [file.tsv](./TableInfo:-file.tsv).

 Field | Field Description | Required? |  Attributes | Extra Info